aegis-icons/aegis-icons/messageme.md

-# Mailing info for takedowns
+# Take down information

-If you're trademark owner and want to take down icon(s), contact me via this address:
+If you're trademark owner and want to take down icon(s), contact me ([krisu5](https://github.com/krisu5)) via this address:

 **aegis-icons [at] krisu [dot] anonaddy [dot] com**

 _Remove spaces and replace **[at]** with **@** and **[dot]** with **.**_

+Or if you're okay dealing this in public, [make a new issue](https://github.com/aegis-icons/aegis-icons/issues/new/choose) (select "Other").

 ----